 OK, let’s face it, this is obviously your “thing” or else you wouldn’t be here still reading this right now.
 We all have a passion for gardening, and creating beautiful spaces by way of plantings and water features.
-Here are a few tips to keep your water garden looking its best, and naturally transitioning into the landscape.
+Here are a few tips to keep your water garden looking its best.
+The key is naturally transitioning into the landscape.

 When you first started out designing your project you may have had the edge in mind.
-What I mean by that is maybe your design includes a deck or boardwalk that hangs over the water to get you as close as possible to the water’s edge.
-In this case you may make the water deeper where the deck is so your fish will be happy to greet you at feeding time.
+Maybe your design includes a deck or boardwalk that hangs over the water to get you as close as possible to the water’s edge.
+In this case you may make the water deeper where the deck is.
+This way your fish will be happy to greet you at feeding time.
 There is just something majestic about hand feeding koi.

 Another beautiful design that may suit your taste is to have a flagstone walk up to the shore of your new water feature.
 Whatever your vision, be sure to plan ahead for it so you can bring it to life when it is finished.

 A lot can be said for how you finish off your garden.
 This is just as important as the construction of your pond.
 After all, it’s the first thing you see when you walk up on your water garden.
 The plants at the waters’ edge and surrounding area will determine how natural your pond blends into the landscape.